 NATIONAL CLIMATE ADVISOR

-The national climate advisor is a newly created post within the incoming Biden administration.
+The national climate advisor is a newly created post within the Biden administration.
 The national climate advisor will help to coordinate climate efforts at all levels of the administration, ensuring a smooth implementation of President Joe Biden’s ambitious climate plan.
 This position does not require Senate confirmation.